-One hundred and twenty-nine years ago, on Saturday, March 17th, The Weekly Irish Times published some spooky Irish stories on its front page as part of its series of “Fireside Tales of Many Counties”.
+One hundred and thirty-one years ago, on Saturday, March 17th, The Weekly Irish Times published some spooky Irish stories on its front page as part of its series of "Fireside Tales of Many Counties".

 The series was a collection of legends, fashion, humour, short stories, poetry and anything else, “designed to interest all classes of readers, and to please the literary tastes of old and young alike.”

 Here, unedited and as it was printed in on Paddy’s Day, 1888, is part three: Gossip of the Irish Ghostland.

 [ 1.
 The Haunted Manor House Near the Slaney ]

 [ 3.
 The Haunted House in Bride Street ]